Liz Lemon: Personal history

 Liz was inspired to become a writer by Rosemary Howard, the first female head writer of Laugh-In.
 She mentioned that she used to teach improv to senior citizens.
-In high school, Liz believed that she was an unpopular "nerd" that all of her classmates picked on, only to learn two decades later at her 20-year high school reunion that she was, in fact, the universally disliked class bully.
-She attended the University of Maryland on a partial competitive jazz dance scholarship, studying theater tech and for which she still has an outstanding student loan.
+In high school, Liz believed she was an unpopular "nerd" that all of her classmates picked on, only to learn two decades later at her 20-year high school reunion that she was, in fact, the universally disliked class bully.
+She attended the University of Maryland on a partial competitive jazz dance scholarship, studying theater tech for which she still has an outstanding student loan.
 She spent her junior year abroad in Frankfurt, Germany, and speaks passable German, which is, in her opinion, "the most beautiful language in the world".
 She struggles somewhat with the language in "Episode 210", mixing up verbs and misunderstanding a group of German TV executives.
-In "Gentleman's Intermission" she tries to evade speaking with Avery Jessup on the phone by pretending to be German, but is caught out when Avery speaks fluent German in response.
+In "Gentleman's Intermission" she tries to evade speaking with Avery Jessup on the phone by pretending to be German, but is caught when Avery speaks fluent German in response.
 In "Larry King", she sings "99 Luftballons".
 Liz also has a longtime goal of learning Spanish, at which she eventually makes some progress during a period of community service in "Respawn."

 In the episodes "Believe in the Stars" and "Cooter", Liz states that she did not lose her virginity until she was 25 (this would be in 1995 or 1996).

-Liz met Jenna Maroney in 1993, when Jenna was studying voice at Northwestern University.
+Liz met Jenna Maroney in 1993 when Jenna was studying voice at Northwestern University.
 By Liz's own words, Jenna was "slutting it up" to get car dealership owners to put her in their commercials.
 The two shared an apartment in a Chicago neighborhood called "Little Armenia", and together they dreamed of "making it big".
 While in Chicago, Liz reportedly tried to be an actress, but the only job she was able to book was a phone sex line commercial.
 Liz and Jenna began The Girlie Show at Second City.
 They worked for years to turn The Girlie Show into a television series, which NBC picked up (though only to quell the outrage of women's groups over the misogynistic show Bitch Hunter), resulting in the pair moving to New York City for it.
 Liz became the head writer for The Girlie Show, while Jenna became the show's main star.

 In the pilot, it is announced that Liz's former boss Gary has died and Jack Donaghy takes his place.
 Neither Jack nor Liz recognizes the other from their brief conversation twenty years earlier.
-Jack immediately decides to retool the show to make it appeal to a larger demographic, starting by firing Liz's trusted producer Pete Hornberger in order to make room in the budget to hire unpredictable actor Tracy Jordan as the show's new star.
+Jack immediately decides to retool the show to make it appeal to a larger demographic, starting by firing Liz's trusted producer Pete Hornberger to make room in the budget to hire unpredictable actor Tracy Jordan as the show's new star.
 Liz manages to convince Jack to re-hire Pete, but Jack is insistent on making the show center around Tracy and, much to her chagrin, he renames the show TGS with Tracy Jordan.